 Now's the time to pick your own fruit and veg near London

-There are plenty of pick your own (PYO) farms within a short drive of central London, typically open from late spring through October (peak season is end of June-August), where you can stock up on everything from chard to rhubarb to berries and beans - just walk, pick, pay by weight and enjoy the fruits of your labour when you get home.
+There are plenty of pick your own (PYO) farms within a short drive of central London, typically open from late spring through October (peak season is from late June to early August), where you can stock up on everything from chard to rhubarb to berries and beans.
+Just walk, pick, pay by weight and enjoy the fruits of your labour when you get home.

 Photo: Clem Onojeghuo